The first iteration of Open Banking in Australia – a limited pilot involving the four majors – went live on 1 July 2019.

-Open Banking – in a nutshell
+Open Banking – At A Glance

-As expressed in the Australian Government-commissioned “Review into Open Banking Report” (dated December 2017), Open Banking is aimed at giving customers:
+As expressed in the Australian Government-commissioned “Review into Open Banking Final Report” (dated December 2017), Open Banking is aimed at giving customers:

 - • more control over their information;